AsmaaAamir/CI_PP5_CAPTURE/README.md

 ## About
 Capture is a platform where user's can share photo's of their adventures, inspiring other people to travel or add the location to their vacation list.
+To upload posts, like comments, and follow other users, user must be signed in.
 To keep up with other users posts, the app lets users like, comment on, and follow them.
-To upload posts, like, comments, and follow other users, user must be signed in.

 ## Project Goals
 The goals for the project was to build a platform that would enable users to interact with one another in a number of ways, such as by leaving comments on other user's posts or by following other users to keep up with their posts .
 While ensuring that the website is easy to navigate.